MonetDB/MonetDB/HowToStart.rst

  --enable-strict, --enable-assert, --enable-debug, --enable-optimize

-When compiling from CVS sources
+When compiling from Mercurial sources
 (as mainly done by developers):

 ::